repmgr node rejoin — rejoin a dormant (stopped) node to the replication cluster

 To prevent this happening, provide a comma-separated list of files to retain

-command line option; the specified files
+using the --config-file command line option; the specified files

 will be archived in a temporary directory (whose parent directory can be specified with